Starwaster/DeadlyReentry/DeadlyReentry/Readme_DREC.txt

 ==========
 Changelog:
+v6.2.1
+*Debug Menu saves survive quick load and reverting. (added extra save function to update the loaded REENTRY_EFFECTS ConfigNode) *Changed crewGKillChance from double to float. (fixes error in debug menu when changing this field)
+*Fixed bug with RealChutes not cutting and/or spamming FlightLog *FixedparachuteTempMult not saving from debug menu.
+*Added FlowerChild's fix for StrutConnectors not destructing their reinforcing joints when they explode.

 v6.2
 *Fixed issue with Jool NaN temperature. (capped low end of getExternalTemperature() to -160) *Capped low end of ambientTemperature to absolute zero.